glowcouch/social-studies-notes/pages/Cultural Encounters___Hitler.md

 		- Very abusive and beat Hitler frequently
 			- >His father Alois is a very cold, elderly distant man who regularly beats Hitler and as a result Hitler absolutely despises him.
 				- Guy Walters, author of "Nazis, Spies and Fakes"
+	- ## Mother
+		- Doted on Hitler and was one of the only loving figures in his life.
 - # Education
 	-
 - # Time in Vienna